onewelcome/ios-example-app/README.md

 # iOS Example App

+**This is an old and deprecated version of iOS Example App.
+Please refer to the following version https://github.com/Onegini/ios-example-app-swift**

 The iOS Example App is using the Onegini iOS SDK to perform secure authentication and resource calls.
 Please have a look at the
 [App developer quickstart](https://docs.onegini.com/app-developer-quickstart.html) if you want more information about how to get setup with this example app.